richardalbee/richardalbee.github.io/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-As an ethusiastic technical lead and generalist, the need for my portfolio website was inspired by the need to showcase my breadth of skillsets.
-A resume listing accomplishments failed to capture my application development ability and leadership capacity since working 55+ hours week leaves little time for getting certifications.
+As an ethusiastic technical lead and generalist, the need for my portfolio website was inspired by the need to showcase my breadth of technical capacity.
+A resume listing my accomplishments fails to capture my technical ability un the same way as my portfolio does.

 The goal of my portfolio website is two-fold.
 Demonstrate my other skills and abilities while simultaneously demonstrating my ability to develop a website and CI/CD workflows into Github.
 My portfolio website intends to show I am capable of digging into and developing solutions for broad range of technical areas.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>